 - Phase 3 – The maintenance phase, in which you spend three weeks slowly increasing your calorie intake and reintroducing once forbidden foods back into your diet.

+Sticking strictly to each phase will help ensure you’re one of those who can claim positive HCG diet reviews.
 Dieters progress through each phase in order to adequately prepare for, and recover from, the phase of the diet that involves a more restrictive than normal eating protocol.
 The official HCG website offers support forums and official FAQs to help people through Phase 2 of the diet, which is said to be the most difficult.

 Menu and Meal Planning

-The HCG diet allows a variety of vegetables, fruits, proteins and drinks to fill daily calorie requirements while satisfying hunger during the third phase (Phase 2) of the diet.
+The HCG diet food list allows a variety of vegetables, fruits, proteins and drinks to fill daily calorie requirements while satisfying hunger during the third phase (Phase 2) of the diet.
 Feelings of hunger are actually discouraged on the HCG diet – it is possible to eat less without feeling hungry.
 Therefore, a diet rich in quality carbs and protein is essential.

-Here is one day’s sample menu for someone on the HCG diet, following a plan that includes between 1,200 and 1,500 daily calories.
+We’ve gone through the HCG food list and come up with one day’s sample menu for someone on the HCG diet, following a plan that includes between 1,200 and 1,500 daily calories.
 All suggested foods included in the following sample menu, snack suggestions and grocery shopping suggestions list come directly from the official NEW HCG Diet Food List.

 - 2 pieces of Melba toast (HCG diet-approved)